codefellows/seattle-code-301n24/curriculum/class-13/facilitator/README.md

 ## Overview

 Today you will finish up your CRUD discussion with the UPDATE route.
-This day is purposely kept short to accommodate an hour Diversity and Inclusion Lecture as well.
 Point out that while you are NOT going to be demonstrating how to deploy a MongoDB to Heroku, they will be expected to do this during project week.
 The README.md for today has step-by-step instructions for how to do this, but the goal is for them to teach themselves how to do something hard.

 ## Learning Objectives